gokulsivarajvp-hub/Image-Processing-and-Automated-Diagnosis-of-Multiple-Sclerosis-in-Brain-MRI-using-CNN/README.md

 Block Diagram:

 ![alt text](image-1.png)
 MS Dataset The process begins with acquiring a brain MRI dataset with annotated MS lesions, including FLAIR, T1, and T2 modalities.
-Pre-Processing MRI scans undergo essential pre-processing steps such as skull stripping, bias field correction, intensity normalization, and co-registration of modalities.
+Pre-Processing MRI scans undergo essential pre-processing steps, including skull stripping, bias field correction, intensity normalization, and co-registration of modalities.
-Data Partitioning The dataset is split into training, validation, and test sets to ensure robust evaluation and generalization.
+Data Partitioning: The dataset is split into training, validation, and test sets to ensure robust evaluation and generalization.
-Training and Validation / Test SetThe training and validation set is used for learning and tuning the model.
+Training and Validation / Test: The training and validation set is used for learning and tuning the model.
 The test set is reserved for final evaluation.
-Set Hyperparameters Key hyperparameters like learning rate, batch size, and number of epochs are defined.
+Set Hyperparameters Key hyperparameters, such as learning rate, batch size, and number of epochs, are defined.
 Building CNN Architecture A 2D/3D U-Net architecture is constructed, featuring an encoder-decoder structure with skip connections to capture both contextual and spatial information.
 Network Training The U-Net model is trained using annotated MS lesion masks.
 Loss functions like Dice Loss or Cross-Entropy are employed to optimize segmentation accuracy.
 Diagnosis Output The trained model outputs segmented MS lesions, enabling lesion detection and localization.
 Performance Computation Model performance is evaluated using metrics such as Dice Coefficient, Sensitivity, Specificity, and Hausdorff Distance.

 Engineering Standards: